 The CEO leads the risk management process by defining and allocating responsibility areas.
 The CEO has nominated the Group’s CFO as risk manager to be in charge of coordinating the overall risk management process.
 The risk manager reports regularly to the Audit Committee on matters concerning internal control and risk management.
 The management has allocated responsibility for establishing more specific internal control policies and procedures to personnel in charge of different functions.
 Management and accounting department possess appropriate levels of authority and responsibility to facilitate effective internal control over financial reporting.

 CapMan has defined financial reporting objectives in order to identify risks related to the financial reporting process.
 The risk assessment process is designed to identify financial reporting risks and to determine how these risks should be managed.

 The control activities are linked to risk assessment and specific actions are taken to address risks and achieve financial reporting objectives.
 Financial reporting risks are managed through control activities performed at all levels of the organisation.
 These activities include guidelines and instructions, approvals, authorisations, verifications, reconciliations, analytical reviews, and segregation of duties.

-As part of the risk management process the company conducted an extensive risk mapping project during 2011.
-As a consequence of the project, CapMan’s risks are better indentified, documented and classified.
-In 2012, CapMan continued the project carried out preceding year in order to ensure comprehensiveness of the risk management systems.
 In the annual strategy process, the identified risks are reviewed, the risk management control activities are audited and effects of potential new indentified risks on the strategy are evaluated.

 Information and communication pertaining to the financial reporting